-Citibank Customer Agency Approvals
+SmartPay Customer Agency Approvals

-ARC processes disbursements for Citibank Invoices that have been authorized by an Approving Official/Designee.
-When the approval window closes in the Citibank Application, ARC receives an auto-close file containing charges yet to be approved.
+ARC processes disbursements for invoices that have been authorized by an Approving Official/Designee.
+When the approval window closes in the SmartPay application, ARC receives an auto-close file containing charges yet to be approved.
 In those instances and after payment, ARC sends a one-time e-mail communication to the customer agency informing them of the auto-closed transactions and requests payment approval.